lamodots/Photographers-Association-Membership-Application/client/README.md

 - Begin working on Admin pages and validations

-  - Overview
+  - Overview ✔️
   - Content
   - Members
-    - All
+    - All ✔️
-    - Add Member
+    - Add Member ✔️
+    - Member details
-  - Subscription
+  - Subscription ✔️
-    - All
+    - All ✔️
-    - Create Subscription
+    - Create Subscription ✔️
+    - Subscription detail ✔️
   - Announcement
     - All
     - Craete Announcement